-Or non-insulin-dependent diabetes mellitus, occurs when there are some beta cells that exist but are simply not producing enough insulin or the dog’s body is resistant to that insulin.
+Noninsulin-dependent diabetes mellitus occurs when some beta cells exist but do not produce enough insulin, or the dog’s body is resistant to that insulin.
 Type ll diabetes mellitus is the kind that is most frequently found in cats.

-Insulin basically attaches itself to the exterior of the cells and opens up, like a, pore in the cell.
-This then lets glucose to leave the bloodstream and move into the interior of the cell.
-With ought enough insulin to open the pores, glucose is not able to enter the cells.
-Thus, glucose builds up in the blood starting the events leading to diabetes mellitus.
+Insulin attaches itself to the exterior of the cells and opens up like a pore in the cell.
+This then lets glucose leave the bloodstream and move into the cell’s interior.
+With enough insulin to open the pores, glucose cannot enter the cells.
+Thus, glucose builds up in the blood, leading to diabetes mellitus.

 When there isn’t…

-Then attempts to get rid of the excess glucose in the urine.
-The glucose draws water causing a loss of the body fluids through the urine creating a greater urine output.
-If the dog then doesn’t drink even more water they can become dehydrated.
+With enough insulin, the cells are started for energy (glucose).
+In reaction to that starvation, the body begins to break down any fat and protein stored, thus causing weight loss.
+This ‘starving’ creates hunger.
+Therefore, the dog will eat more, resulting in weight loss in a starving dog.
+The dog’s body then attempts to get rid of the excess glucose in the urine.
+The glucose draws water, causing a loss of the body fluids through the urine, creating a greater urine output.
+If the dog doesn’t drink even more water, it can dehydrate.

 In dogs, genetics…

-Seems to play a larger role then obesity.
+It seems to play a more significant role than obesity.
 Chronic pancreatitis can also lead to canine diabetes mellitus.